Main content

 Each year since 1993, the land bank has observed National Trails Day — the first Saturday of June — by conducting a day-long hike across the island to expose people to the network of trails that connect the island’s many conservation lands and public properties.
 Usually the hike will include sections along dirt or paved roads, but sometimes may include shorelines, steep grades and sections of overgrown vegetation (possibly including poison ivy).
 Hikes sometimes include stretches across private properties with the generous permission of the owners for the day of the hike only.
 This is a day-long, guided hike that differs each year and is ordinarily less than 20 miles in length and most participants elect to walk only a portion of the hike’s route, using the itinerary times and information provided on this website to plan their personal starting and ending points.

-The 32nd annual XIH took place on June 1, 2024 and ranged 19.2 miles from Hillman’s Point Preserve to the Chilmark Pond Preserve.
+The 33rd annual XIH took place on June 7, 2025 and ranged 18.2 miles from Chilmark Pond Preserve to Eastville Point Beach.
 Approximately 135 people participated in the cross-island trek.
-Some 99 started; 42 completed the entire hike.
-The route passed along 17 conservation properties and 5 named ancient ways.
+Some 99 started; 35 completed the entire hike.
+The route passed along 23 conservation properties and 5 named ancient ways.

 What to Expect